 If there’s one thing we’re more proud of than our clients and their projects, it’s our employees.
 The list of individuals who started or expanded their careers at Tactive is a long one, so we thought we’d catch up with a few of our “alumni”.
-Today, we check-in with Robin Lanning, who has been an employee, a customer, and currently runs the marketing efforts for Tactive.
+In this edition of our Alumni Spotlight series, we check- in with Robin Lanning, who has been an employee, a customer, and currently runs the marketing efforts for Tactive.

 When did you work for Tactive?